-Having a strategy with an edge is often mentioned in trading literature as a prerequisite to success.
+Having a trading strategy with an edge is often mentioned in trading literature as a prerequisite to success.
 Despite this fact, I think it’s still a misunderstood concept.
 Why am I saying this?
 Well, ask yourself, or other traders you know, what exactly is your edge in trading?
 In other words, what makes you think that over the medium and long-term you’ll end up with more money in your account than you started with?
-Common answers to that, apart from a blank stare followed by total silence are: the indicators that I am using, the bar/candlestick patterns on daily charts (because that’s what ‘educators’ recommend ) or the discipline of risking ‘only’ 2% of equity on each trade.
+Common answers to that, apart from a blank stare followed by total silence are the indicators that I am using, the bar/candlestick patterns on daily charts (because that’s what ‘educators’ recommend ) or the discipline of risking ‘only’ 2% of equity on each trade.
 With this kind of responses, there is no surprise that 90%+ of traders are losers.

 Secondly, maximizing winners: most of the times, there are a few losers, a few winners, with the net result slightly negative or positive.
 But there are also times when larger moves (the term ‘large’ is relative to the time frame used) allow me to pyramid the small initial position into big profits, with a final risk/reward ratio of more than 1/30.

-PS: If you haven’t figured out why trading ‘educators’ keep touting the superiority of daily setups, shoot me an email.
+PS: If you haven’t figured out why trading ‘educators’ keeps touting the superiority of daily setups, shoot me an email.